umutseven92/bolero/README.md

 ### Bugs

-* Characters & camera slide to target initially
+* Characters slide a little when spawning.
-* House map bugs out in fullscreen when player is on the right side

 ## Assets Used